Overview

 2

-Define and Use a Feature Flag
+Define Your Feature Flag

 import { flag } from 'flags/next';

-import { client } from '@/lib/flagsync';
+import { adapter } from '@/lib/flagsync';

 export const myFlag = flag({